Work Comp Lawyers For Healthcare Providers

 Much of the injury risk for hospital workers is due to the unique challenges they face in the workplace.
 For instance, employees in such facilities are often in contact with patients who may be contagious or devices that might have been contaminated with bloodborne pathogens.
 Hospital workers also frequently lift, transfer and reposition patients who have limited mobility, which may also contribute to some types of work-related injuries.

 Employees in hospitals may sustain a range of injuries on the job.
-OSHA points out that bruises, sprains and strains are common among people who work in such facilities.
+The Occupational Safety & Health Administration, aka OSHA, points out that bruises, sprains and strains are common among people who work in such facilities.
 Over half of the injuries requiring days away from work are categorized as strains and sprains.
 Hospital workers may also sustain brain injuries, fractures, punctures and cuts due to workplace accidents and incidents.
 Further, they may contract occupational illnesses such as methicillin-resistant Staphylococcus aureus, or MRSA, as a result of coming into contact with the bodily fluids of sick patients or getting stuck with a needle.

 When hospital workers in Pennsylvania are injured on the job, they may be entitled to receive workers’ compensation benefits.
 They often rely on these benefits, including medical care coverage and wage replacement, to help them provide for themselves and their families as they recover.
 However, the process of obtaining workers’ compensation is not always cut and dry.
 Therefore, hospital workers who have sustained occupational injuries or illnesses may benefit from working with an attorney.
-A lawyer may help them understand their rights, as well as guide them through the claims process.
+Our Pittsburgh, Pennsylvania healthcare worker workers compensation lawyers may help them understand their rights, as well as guide them through the claims process.